kkwxnn/F1TENTH_PROJECT/README.md

 source install/setup.bash
 ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0 -b 921600
 ```
 - WARNING!
-If serial port not found, you have to run this command ``` sudo chmod 777 /dev/ttyUSB0 ```
+If the serial port is not found, you have to run this command ``` sudo chmod 777 /dev/ttyUSB0 ```

 ### 1.7.
 Running Robot (Teleoperation)
 ```